-Upper-division general education requirements must be fulfilled by courses completed at the upper-division level.
+Upper-division general education requirements in bachelor's degree programs must be fulfilled by courses completed at the upper-division level.

 Applicability to Major Course Requirements

 Coursework accepted for transfer to fulfill major course requirements must be comparable to the nature, content, quality, and rigor of the KPSAHS major course.
 This means that units between the KPSAHS course and transfer course must be equivalent.